alpaca-core/alpaca-core-sdk/doc/dev/minor-design-notes.md

 # Minor Design Notes

 This is a loose and not yet structured collection of notes on the design decisions of various components, but not the API or SDK as a whole.
-The global overarching design notes are in the [design-doc.md](design-doc.md) file.

 ## Using submodules *and* packages